SamLoontjens/HandlingLicorFiles/README.md

 ## HandlingLicorFiles

 Description;\
-This is a package for handling Li-6400 and Li-6800 output files for data analysis.
+This is a R package for handling Li-6400 and Li-6800 output files for data analysis.

 Why the project is useful;\
 This package lets you use a bunch of extra functions.
 It can make plotting and analysis of Licor output files very fast.
 Then you have extra time for measurements or learning other stuff! :)